-New Asset Description Build Resilience in new works.

-assets?

-Buildings Higher maximum Orientation of the building to be north facing

-temperatures Accommodate renewable energy capability

-such as solar panels

-Design to reduce sun exposure such as use of

-green roofs/walls

-Water Tanks Reduced annual rainfall Invest in capture and reuse of stormwater
+New Asset Description Climate change impact these assets?
+Build Resilience in new works Buildings Higher Maximum temperatures Orientation of the building to be north facing Accommodate renewable energy capability such as solar panels Design to reduce sun exposure such as use of green roofs/walls Water Tanks Reduced annual rainfall Invest in capture and reuse of stormwater for buildings.

-for buildings.